 that specialises in searching for, evaluating and negotiating the purchase

 of a house home or property on behalf of the buyer.
 Buyers Advocates do not sell real estate.

-What is a Buyers Advocacy Service?
+What does a Buyers Advocate do?

 - They can save you the time involved in researching properties, analysing markets and, in some cases, liaising with banks and solicitors.